 Abstract

 Southern New England salt marshes are changing rapidly in response to sea-level rise.
 Coincident with these changes are reports of expanding fiddler crab (Uca spp.) distributions and vegetation loss due to purple marsh crabs (Sesarma reticulatum).
 Research has identified sea-level rise and reduced predation pressure as drivers of increasing crab populations but most studies focus on one species; there is a need for community-level assessments of impacts from multiple crab species.
 There is also a need to identify additional factors that can affect crab populations.
 We sampled crabs and environmental parameters in four Rhode Island salt marshes in 2014 and compiled existing data to quantify trends in crab abundance and multiple factors that potentially affect crabs.
 Crab communities were dominated by fiddler and green crabs (Carcinus maenas); S. reticulatum was much less abundant.
 Burrow sizes suggest that Uca is responsible for most burrows.
 On the marsh platform, burrows and Carcinus abundance were correlated with dry, mineral soils at low elevations, and Uca abundance with low Spartina patens cover and height.
 Burrows increased six-fold between 1998 and 2016.
 During the same time, fishing effort and the abundance of birds that prey on crabs decreased, and water levels increased.
-We propose that changes in crab abundance were likely unrelated to recreational finfish over-harvest; instead, they better track sea-level rise and changing abundances of alternate predators, such as birds.
+Unlike in other Southern New England marshes where finfish predation is hypothesized to drive the increasing abundance of salt marsh crabs, we propose that changes in crab abundance were likely unrelated to recreational finfish over-harvest; instead, they better track sea-level rise and changing abundances of alternate predators, such as birds.
 We predict that marsh crab abundance will continue to expand with ongoing sea-level rise, at least until inundation thresholds for crab survival are exceeded.

 Keywords